 Alongside VIDA Training, we run the Disability Equipment Service, the UK’s leading bespoke website for the buying and selling of new and used disability equipment.
 In addition, we also work part-time providing pre-employment training for people with impairments or long term health conditions.

-Our varied backgrounds and experiences complement each other and enable us to provide a real insight into Vision Impairment and Disability Awareness training.
+Our varied backgrounds and experiences complement each other and enable us to provide a real insight into our training, consultancy and employment services.

 Having gone through mainstream school and college where I studied in Hospitality & Catering, I soon realised that the catering industry with a deteriorating sight condition wasn’t for me.
-I moved to Redhill to attend the RNIB College where I trained in IT and, after a year of study, applied for and was successful in getting a job with the IT team at the college.
-I progressed my career at the RNIB and, in the 14 years of working there, held a few positions including IT trainer, Accessibility Champion, Access Technology Coordinator and Team Leader.
-I was also an in-house vision impairment awareness trainer and extended this training out to some local organisations including Barclays Bank.
+I moved to Redhill to attend the RNIB College where I trained in ICT and Access Technology.
+Following a years study and completing an NVQ in ICT, I applied for and was successful in getting a job with the ICT & Access Technology team at the college.
+I progressed my career at the RNIB and, in the 14 years of working there, held a few positions including IT trainer, Access Technology Coordinator and Team Leader.
+I was also an in-house vision impairment awareness trainer and an Accessibility Champion.

-In 2013 I joined a small disability charity where I met and worked alongside Vicky for 2 years before, in 2015, joining with Vicky to form VIDA Training.
+In 2013, as mentioned above, I joined a small disability charity where I met and worked alongside Vicky for 2 years before, in 2015, joining with Vicky to form VIDA Training.

-My 18 years of working with people with sight loss and disabilities, as well as a lived experience of a deteriorating sight condition, enables me to bring to our training a very personal and real insight and also provides delegates an opportunity to ask questions directly to someone with vision loss.
+My 20+ years of working with people with vision impairments and disabilities, as well as my own experience of living and working with a deteriorating sight condition, enables me to bring a very personal and real insight to our training, consultancy and employment services.
+It also provides people with the opportunity to ask questions directly to someone with vision loss.